 Grid incidents in one area may have major consequences for neighbouring zones, requiring TSOs to regionally coordinate the security calculations.
 This is why the Coordinated Security Analysis (CSA) service aims at:

 A violation of operational security limits is a flow that is above the capacity of a circuit and that needs to be reduced to an acceptable level.
-To enable RSCs (and future RCCs) to perform the CSA service, the CSA process requires TSOs to provide RSCs with different inputs:
+To enable RCCs to perform the CSA service, the CSA process requires TSOs to provide RCCs with different inputs:

 6 steps of the CSA process